curl/everything-curl/source/contributing.md

 but that curl still lacks.

-Of course, you can also add contents to the project that is not code, like documentation, graphics or web site contents, but the general rules apply equally to that.
+Of course, you can also add contents to the project that is not code, like documentation, graphics or website contents, but the general rules apply equally to that.

 If you are fixing a problem you have or a problem that others are reporting, we